-These guidelines have been developed to inform all staff of their legal and moral responsibilities regarding suspected SEAH that is in any way connected with one of KYEEMA's projects.
+These guidelines have been developed to inform all staff of their legal and moral responsibilities regarding suspected SEAH that is in any way connected with one of Kyeema's projects.

-KYEEMA provides a safe, supportive and secure environment to report SEAH.
-KYEEMA will take all concerns seriously and respond immediately.
+Kyeema provides a safe, supportive and secure environment to report SEAH.
+Kyeema will take all concerns seriously and respond immediately.
 All reports of SEAH will be recorded, regardless of whether substantiated or full investigation required.

-Any disclosure or allegation made by any KYEEMA staff, consultant, volunteer or partner regarding an incident of sexual abuse, exploitation or harassment must be reported.
-A staff member/consultant is also obliged to report any incidents or behaviour they may witness that could be interpreted as SEAH.
-The report should be made immediately, and where this is not possible, it should be made as soon as reasonably practicable.
+Any disclosure or allegation made by any Kyeema staff, consultant, volunteer or partner regarding an incident of sexual abuse, exploitation or harassment must be reported.
+A staff member/ consultant is also obliged to report any incidents or behaviour they may witness that could be interpreted as SEAH.
+The report should be made within two days of the incident, and where this is not possible, it should be made as soon as reasonably practicable.
+Kyeema will report in line with the DFAT incident reporting requirements: